overcrash66/OpenTranslator/readme.md

 ## Configuration

-- You can customize the translation model and other settings by modifying the script.
+- You can customize the translation models and other settings by modifying the script.

 ## License